Frequently Asked Questions

 STEM Girl Day at UT Austin includes the celebration of Introduce a Girl to Engineering Day, an international annual event held during Engineers Week!
 Engineers Week is always the week in February that encompasses George Washington's birthday, February 22nd, as he is recognized as the nation's first engineer.

-What should I expect when I come to STEM Girl Day?
+What can I expect when I attend STEM Girl Day?

-Check out all the links and resources on the Participate page to make the most of your #UTGirlDay experience.
+Check out all the links and resources on the Participate page to make the most of your #UTSTEMGirlDay experience.

-• See the Schedule page for an itinerary and more information.
+- Refer to the Schedule page for an itinerary and additional details.
 Lists of activities and a full event agenda will be updated with more details as the event nears.

-• Registrants will receive all event details, logistics, and tips for a successful experience so be sure to register!
+- Registrants will receive all event details, logistics, and tips for a successful experience, so be sure to register between December 1st and the event date!

 What should I bring?

-Bring a refillable water bottle, snacks, and a bag for STEM creations and giveways.
+Bring a refillable water bottle, snacks, and a bag for STEM creations and giveaways.
 Wear comfortable clothes and shoes.

 Where do I park or where should our bus drop off students?

-See the campus map for parking and unloading/loading locations and cautions.
-More detailed instructions can be found on the Directions and Parking page.
+Detailed directions to campus and parking instructions for individual cars and buses can be found on the Directions and Parking webpage.

 Where can I find or share event photos and videos?